INTJBill1/INTJBill/_posts/2024/2024-08-27-goodbye-hfc.md

 - "2024"
 ---

 Things have settled down for me.
 Do I feel like I've had a heart attack?
 They tell me I have and it nearly killed me.
 They say it's not even the first!
 I had the symptoms–chest pain, shortness of breath, and cold sweats, but I feel those things sometimes when I am in rhythm with Cayenne in our salsa dancing.
-But never have I felt that dreaded *impending doom*, the sort of thing involves a dystopian future of a totalarian technocracy.
+But never have I felt that dreaded *impending doom*, the sort of thing involves a dystopian future of a totalitarian technocracy.

 Regardless of my reflections, this is my reality.
 I am in a holding pattern, weeks away from surgery, gazing across the landscape of eternity.